• Skip to primary navigation

 MARAAHEL DENIED A FAMOUS HAT-TRICK

 Maraahel had to settle for third place when attempting to make it three victories in this race.
 A Hardwicke hat-trick has only been managed once before during its long history by a horse named Tristan (1882-1884).
 Once described as “a very vile-tempered animal”, he enjoyed a hugely successful career in which he also won the Champion Stakes on three occasions.
 How close did Maraahel come to matching Tristan’s record in his race?
 Not close at all really.
-A one-paced finish saw Michael Stoute’s horse quickly fade as the leading pair beat him by five lengths.
+A one-paced finish saw Sir Michael Stoute’s horse quickly fade as the leading pair beat him by five lengths.

 2008 Hardwicke Stakes Result